fienvh/uit-documentatie/content/json-ld-crud-api/latest/places/index.md

     ]
   },
   "description": {
-    "en": "this is a description",
-    "nl": "dit is de beschrijving"
+    "nl": "Dit is de beschrijving",
+    "fr": "C'est la description",
+    "en": "This is a description"
   },
   "calendarType": "permanent",
   "openingHours": [